 Always start by washing the outside of the pineapple shell thoroughly.
 Yes, you’re right.
 We won’t be serving the skin of the pineapple, but the exterior may contain pesticide and bacteria that may get on your hand and eventually to your dog.

 Cut the pineapple into smaller pieces.
-Obviously the smaller the dog, the smaller the pieces of pineapple.
-Pineapples can pose a risk if they aren’t fed in the appropriate size.
+Obviously the smaller the dog, the smaller the pieces.
+These fruits can pose a risk if they aren’t fed in the appropriate size.
 Dogs don’t like to chew much, especially if you’re feeding them something as delicious as pineapples.
-Even large dogs should eat relatively small pieces.

 Large pieces of fruits have been known to cause choking in dogs.
-In some cases, large chunks of pineapples can also cause a blockage in the dog’s intestinal track.
-Thus, causing constipation or other more complicated health problems with your dog.
+And in some cases, large chunks can also cause a blockage in the dog’s intestinal track.
+This will certainly lead to constipation or other more complicated health problems with your dog.

 Start off with no more than 3 pieces of pineapple to see how your dog reacts.
 Dogs aren’t generally allergic to pineapples but there are always exceptions.

 If you’ve monitored them and see that nothing is wrong with them, you can continue to give them more over time.
-I would not suggest giving them for than a few pieces per day and would probably recommend a few pieces every other day.
+I would not suggest giving them for than a few pieces per day.
+Also, don’t give your dog more than a few pieces every other day.

 Pineapple Dog Treat Recipe